Individual Tax Identification Number (ITIN) Renewal Information - Volunteer Income Tax Assistance (VITA)

 Data Provided By

 Description of Service

 The Individual Tax Identification Number (ITIN) is a number issued by the IRS to individuals who cannot receive a social security number in order to help them file their taxes.
 A new law will require some taxpayers to renew their ITINs.

-- If the ITIN has not been used on a federal tax return at least once in the last three years will also expire.
+All ITINs issued before 2013 expired at the end of 2019, starting with those with middle digits of 83, 84, 85, 86 or 87 (example 9XX-83-XXXX) and all ITINs not used on a federal tax return at least once in the last three years will also expire.